VladWereWolf/extra-fresh/README.md

 # Extra-fresh
 A Freshdesk extra functionality script.
-Due to Freshdesk implementation pecualarities, the script has to run every 5 second.
+Due to Freshdesk implementation peculiarities, the script has to run every 5 second.

 ###### Extra-compatible
 * Mozilla Firefox 70.0